 With remote work here to say for the foreseeable future, it’s a safe bet to say that enterprises will be working in a geographically distributed environment of workers, partners, vendors and customers.
 As anywhere operations increasingly become de jure and cyber threats rise concomitantly, ensuring scalable, flexible and reliable cybersecurity control will become a necessity for enterprises.
-This is where cybersecurity mesh is expected to play a crucial role – in ensuring protection of assets outside the traditional security perimeter.
+This is where cybersecurity mesh is expected to play a crucial role – in ensuring protection towards threats to cyber security of assets outside the traditional cyber security framework.

 What is Cybersecurity Mesh?